cnsuhao/gpu-freedom/README.txt

       /planet      data on earth planet on elevation and population /textures    textures for general OpenGL use
-        /solarysystem textures of solarsystem
+        /solarysystem textures of solarsystem /linux-x86-32   libraries for linux support on x86, 32 bit /linux-x86-64   libraries for linux support on x86, 64 bit /macosx         libraries for macosx support
+   /win32          libraries for windows support, 32 bit /win64          libraries for windows support, 64 bit

 /dcu  compiled units for the client